jw2249a/2017-bayes-audit/2017-code/README.md

   the ballot (e.g. the box number and position within box), but need not do so.
 The ballot id might or might not include the pbcid.
 The ballot id might be generated when the ballot is printed, when it is scanned, or when it is stored.
+The ballot ids need not be "sequential".

   (CO remark: A ballot id (or at least the ballot location may consist of a four-tuple (TabulatorId, BatchId, RecordId, CountingGroupId).)